Device module

 DeviceRuntimeKeys.RUNTIME_PREINSTALLED (‘runtime_preinstalled’)

-class DeviceStatus(value)
+class DeviceStatus(*values)

 DeviceStatus enumeration represents the supported device status.
 Device status can be any of the below types